AvaAvarai/Breaker/README.md

 Break bricks and clear levels for points.

 ## How to build
+Requires cx_Freeze package.
 - To build executable: `python pack_executable.py build`
 - To build installer: `python pack_executable.py bdist_msi`

-You may need to replace python with your systems python command if that differs from the default.
+You may need to replace python with your systems python command if that differs.

 ## Goals
 - more powerup types